serversideup/docker-php/README.md

 ```sh
 docker compose up --build
 ```

+#### How do I know which package name to use?
+Refer to the official instructions of the extension that you are trying to install.
+We use Ondrej's PHP repository, so chances are you might be able to find in in here: https://launchpad.net/~ondrej/+archive/ubuntu/php/+packages

+Make sure to use the same version number as well.
+For example...
+If you are using `8.0` and want to install the **php-imagick** package, use the name `php8.0-imagick` during install (see my examples above).

 ### Production SSL Configurations
 You have a few options for running SSL.
 By default, we generate a self-signed certificate for simple local development.
 For production use, we recommend using [Traefik](https://traefik.io/) or [Caddy](https://caddyserver.com/) as a proxy to your actual container.
 This is what we do and it's really nice to use the automatic Let's Encrypt SSL management with these products.